Aaron-Bopp/TIM/40_Evergreens/Your anxiety is telling you everything that could go wrong not what will go wrong.md

 %%
 #TO/EXPLORE/RESEARCH Is modern over compensation or just the next natural step in human [[Evolution]].

-#TO/EXPLORE/RESEARCH is there a threshold where so many of you [[Hierachy of Needs]] are met that you have no choice but to fall into [[existential dread]]
+#TO/EXPLORE/RESEARCH is there a threshold where so many of you [[Hierarchy of needs]] are met that you have no choice but to fall into [[existential dread]]

 #TO/EXPLORE/RESEARCH Is [[anxiety]] purely involuntary or can it come out of obsessiveness/[[OCD]]?
 %%